spack/spack/lib/spack/spack/cmd/installer/README.md

 ## Visual Studio

-Microsoft Visual Studio is Windows' C/C++ compiler of choice, and it is a highly customizable suite with plenty of third-party libraries and utilities to select from.
+Microsoft Visual Studio provides the Windows C/C++ compiler that is currently supported by Spack.

+We require several specific components to be included in the Visual Studio installation.
+One is the C/C++ toolset, which can be selected as "Desktop development with C++" or "C++ build tools," depending on installation type (Professional, Build Tools, etc.)  The other required component is "C++ CMake tools for Windows," which can be selected from among the optional packages.
+This provides CMake and Ninja for use during Spack configuration.

-We require one specific workflow download from the Visual Studio Installer.
-If you already have Visual Studio installed, you can simply rerun the installer to acquire this workflow.
+If you already have Visual Studio installed, you can make sure these components are installed by rerunning the installer.
 Next to your installation, select "Modify" and look at the "Installation details" pane on the right.
-If there is no "Desktop development with C++" subheader, then select that workflow for download from the left pane.
-Most importantly, when selecting what optional packages to install for that workflow, make sure that "C++ CMake tools for Windows" is selected.
-This will provide a CMake and Ninja installation for use during Spack configuration.

 ## Python